 All Voci products use the JSON file format to store transcript data derived from source audio.
 This data includes the text decoded from speech, along with metadata that describes audio attributes and the results of linguistic and emotional analysis performed by Voci products.

 The data fields included in Voci JSON transcription output vary depending on the products, circumstances, and optional features that were used to generate the output.
-There are three categories of Voci JSON data:
+There are two categories of Voci JSON data:

 Core ASR data generated by the ASR engine under most circumstances and whenever text is decoded from speech.
 For example, fields like the top-level